IBMStreams/streamsx.jmxclients/streams-metric-exporter/README.md

 # Running in OpenShift with Cloud Pak for Data

 IBM Streams 5 is typically run as part of IBM Cloud Pak for Data.
 There are many ways to accomplish to goal of running streams-metric-exporter in CP4D.
-Below is a simple way to get started, however, in a production environment you may want to create a more complex template which hides credentials in secrets.
+Below are two examples to get started, however, in a production environment you may want to create a more complex template which hides credentials in secrets.

 ## Prerequisites